Ahlawat & Associates

 The act applies when the individuals involved in the division of assets are adherents of the Islamic faith.
 In the event that a co-owner of a property to be partitioned undergoes a religious conversion, they remain a biological successor entitled to assert their claim over the ancestral property.

-Ahalawat and Associates are among the best firms that provide competent legal advice and consulting on Property Partition Laws in India, Laws Related to Partition of Residential Property and offer the following services:
+Ahalawat and Associates are among the best firms that provide competent legal advice and consulting on Property Partition Laws in India, Laws Related to the Partition of Residential Property and offer the following services:

 Property Evaluation: Our firm offers assistance in evaluating the co-ownership and advises clients on legal rights, options, and consequences of property partition.
 Our Lawyers also help clients estimate property worth and share allocation.